vykhy/investment-calculator/README.md

 # salary-calculator
-/* this is a calculator project that allows users to calculate the growth of their salary over a period of years. inputs == starting salary, growth rate, time. */
+/* this is a calculator project that allows users to calculate the growth of their investments over a period of years. inputs = initial deposit, monthly recurring deposit, growth rate, time. */